4pky0310/Electronics-Store-Sales-Analysis-with-Pandas-and-Matplotlib/6_Q4/README.md

 ## Output
-    - Displays the bar chart to show most frequent "2 item set"

     The script will print the top 10 most frequent itemsets for product combinations of 2, 3, and 4.
 Each itemset will be displayed as a tuple with its corresponding frequency count.